 It can sometimes depend on when you sent your application off.
 If you submitted it before the deadline, you are most likely to hear back more quickly, compared to someone who sent theirs in June.

-In 2021 and 2022, applicants usually heard back from universities in May, if they had applied in January.
-The dates are normally similar each year and the specifics can be found on this UCAS page.
+In 2022 and 2023, applicants usually heard back from universities in May, if they had applied in January.
+The dates are normally similar each year.
+The specific dates are often given in this blog by The Uni Guide.

 However, some universities take a different approach to applications.
-For example, the University of Oxford actually only accepts applicants after they have had their interviews.
-This means you will hear if you have gotten a place at Oxford even later than other university applicants.
+For example, the University of Cambridge actually only accepts applicants after they have had their interviews.
+This means you will hear if you have gotten a place at Cambridge even later than other university applicants.
+To find out more about Cambridge offers check out this Think Student article.

 Waiting to hear back can be a stressful experience, as most applicants can be terrified of failure.
 If you do get rejected, you can always reapply again on the next cycle.
 Check out this Think Student article to learn more.